Earth Day

 What if God said that to the first frog couple, Jim and Bonnie?

-What would happen if all the eggs of one pair of frogs lived and became parents too.
+What would happen if all the eggs of one pair of frogs lived and became parents, too?
 What if all the subsequent generations were fruitful and multiplied?

-And this keeps on happening for years.
+And this keeps going for years.

 We’ve got to acknowledge that frogs only live a few years.
 So, each mating pair only has babies for 2 years before they succumb to the inevitable and move on to that great swamp in the sky.

-After another year you could cross the entire universe almost 3 times.
+After another year, you could cross the entire universe almost 3 times.

 Ok, it’s silly to stack frogs.
 So, what if they just stayed on Earth?